Geontech/fins/docs/ports.md

 **[RETURN TO TOP LEVEL README](../README.md)**

 Ports are a way to standardize data and metadata communication within the programmable logic.
 FINS generates an AXI4-Stream bus interpreter module which transmits data and metadata in parallel through the AXI4-Stream TDATA and TUSER fields, respectively.
-Metadata is assumed to be coincident with the first sample of the AXI4-Stream packet.

 ## JSON Schema